taciturnaxolotl/neon/README.md

 ### Standard Lib

-Neon comes with a standard library of graphics primitives to help you get started quickly.
+My project comes with a standard library of graphics primitives to help you get started quickly.
 Here are the key functions with example usage:

 ```python
 # Drawing rectangles